Madison Covered Call & Equity Strategy Fund (NYSE:MCN) Short Interest Up 117.8% in January

-Madison Covered Call & Equity Strategy Fund (NYSE:MCN) was the recipient of a significant increase in short interest during the month of January.
-As of January 15th, there was short interest totalling 181,200 shares, an increase of 117.8% from the December 31st total of 83,200 shares.
-Based on an average daily trading volume, of 65,600 shares, the short-interest ratio is currently 2.8 days.
+Madison Covered Call & Equity Strategy Fund (NYSE:MCN) was the target of a large growth in short interest in January.
+As of January 15th, there was short interest totalling 181,200 shares, a growth of 117.8% from the December 31st total of 83,200 shares.
+Based on an average daily volume of 65,600 shares, the days-to-cover ratio is presently 2.8 days.

+Hedge funds and other institutional investors have recently made changes to their positions in the stock.
+National Asset Management Inc. boosted its position in shares of Madison Covered Call & Equity Strategy Fund by 17.9% in the fourth quarter.
+National Asset Management Inc. now owns 12,224 shares of the investment management company’s stock worth $99,000 after purchasing an additional 1,859 shares during the period.
+BNC Wealth Management LLC purchased a new position in shares of Madison Covered Call & Equity Strategy Fund in the 4th quarter valued at approximately $105,000.
+Avantax Advisory Services Inc. raised its position in shares of Madison Covered Call & Equity Strategy Fund by 17.5% in the 3rd quarter.
+Avantax Advisory Services Inc. now owns 13,715 shares of the investment management company’s stock valued at $108,000 after purchasing an additional 2,041 shares during the last quarter.
+Commonwealth Equity Services LLC grew its stake in shares of Madison Covered Call & Equity Strategy Fund by 53.4% during the 2nd quarter.
+Commonwealth Equity Services LLC now owns 17,524 shares of the investment management company’s stock worth $141,000 after purchasing an additional 6,101 shares during the period.
+Finally, Stratos Wealth Partners LTD. grew its stake in Madison Covered Call & Equity Strategy Fund by 40.1% in the 4th quarter.
+Stratos Wealth Partners LTD. now owns 18,176 shares of the investment management company’s stock valued at $146,000 after acquiring an additional 5,200 shares during the period.

 Madison Covered Call & Equity Strategy Fund Company Profile